TBeijen/tbnl-hugo/content/post/2024-05-22-how-a-lego-restroom-sign-beats-every-enterprise-software-out-there.md

 Whereas in software there can be screen noise (data), in the LEGO House there is real noise (people), distracting from navigation: Where do I want to go?
 Where do I _need_ to go?
 Providing guidance through the noise is important.

-Attention to details results in consistency, which builds trust, and increases efficiency and helps navigate a product.
-Or building.
+Attention to details results in consistency, which builds trust.
+It increases efficiency and helps navigate a product, or building, by reducing cognitive load.

 Don't take my word for it, [this article](https://www.ics.com/blog/most-important-reason-consistency-design-ux) by [Dorothy Shamonsky](https://dorothyshamonsky.com/) describes the importance of reducing cognitive load, going beyond "it's just good design".
+The [Team Topologies](https://teamtopologies.com/) approach focuses on [reducing (team) cognitive](https://teamtopologies.com/key-concepts-content/what-are-the-core-team-types-in-team-topologies) load as well.

 ### Fun, or at least: Pleasant